appreciated/quick-start-material/README.md

 ## Status
 This Library is incomplete!
 I plan to reuse as much CSS from Materialize but havent had the time yet (https://github.com/dogfalo/materialize/).
 The Library is usable but there are no tests yet.
+It will be added as a Vaadin Addon when a more mature status is reached, for now I decided to use JitPack

 ## How do I use it?

-This Library will be added as a Vaadin Addon when a more mature status is reached, for now I decided to use JitPack

 ### Add the JitPack Repository to your POM